 Our Chardonnay is usually made in small batches such that one sells out just as the next is released, meaning that usually only one is available for sale at any given time.
 However, we almost always have one on our weekend tasting list, so stop by and give it a try!

-2015 SANTA CRUZ MOUNTAINS CHARDONNAY: Scheduled for Bottling January 2017
+2015 SANTA CRUZ MOUNTAINS CHARDONNAY: In the bottle, awaiting release Spring 2017

 When we first decided to plant vines, we had our soil and climate analyzed to find the perfect grape variety for our vineyard.
 As it turned out, the unique combination of rocky soils and bay-influenced weather is ideal for the closely related Cabernet Sauvignon and Cabernet Franc varieties, both of which are well known for their contribution to the classic blends of Bordeaux.
 And while we could plant other varieties, why bother?
 It would just take away vineyard space from the Cabernet, and the results wouldn't be as good.